Demonising Justin Gatlin

 RUSADA refused to cooperate with the IWG, and the appendices of its Report reveal that it refused a request from the IWG to interview anybody involved in its investigation.
 A confidential witness employed by RUSADA told the IWG that the environment within the organisation is unhealthy, as employees are afraid of being fired.

 As such, the IWG calls for an investigation into RUSADA by an independent body, adding that it has transferred its information to WADA.
-WADA has said that the Report will be discussed at its next Compliance Review Committee (CRC) meeting, scheduled for April.
+WADA has said that the Report will be discussed at its next Compliance Review Committee (CRC) meeting, scheduled for April2.

 The Report also mentions that evidence was received alleging similar techniques during another investigation.
 In addition, documents obtained by The Sports Integrity Initiative confirm that RUSADA employees acted in a similar manner during investigations into other anti-doping rule violations (ADRVs).
-This corroborates RUSADA’s behaviour, which was not exclusive to its Chuvashia investigation.
+This corroborates the allegations about RUSADA’s behaviour, which was not exclusive to its Chuvashia investigation.

 ‘This resembles the notorious system, which existed and actually still exists in the Russian police’, reads footnote 131 (right) of the Report.
 ‘The essence of this system is that performance in the law enforcement agencies is assessed by qualitative indicators, and each crime or crime episode that has been declared as solved just “ticks the box”.
 The main thing is to tick as many boxes as possible in order to increase the indicator of the unit performance.
 Each police officer or department, or regional unit should tick a certain number of boxes within a certain period of time, in various categories.
 Accordingly, the RUSADA management should not expect the ADRVID employees to apply a different approach to assessing their own performance, since they used to work for the law enforcement agencies and surely inherited their internal policies.’